matt-may/rgr/README.md

 To add a new person to train the classifier, click **Add New Person to Train Classifier**.

-Once your training data has been added, click **Get Gender Prediction** to input height, weight values (as integers) and get an instant prediction.
+Once at least ONE male and ONE female are added, gender prediction is unlocked.
+Click **Get Gender Prediction** to input height, weight values (as integers) and get an instant prediction.